THE MISSION

 Learning outcomes are professional behaviors of students that would indicate that we are achieving our mission and adhering to our core beliefs.
 The learning outcomes for our program have been designed with input from core faculty, adjunct faculty, preceptors, current students, alumni, and department, college, and university administrators.
 Upon graduation from the UA MSAT program students will:

-• Practice patient-centered care, using the needs, concerns, and preferences of the patient along with social determinants of health to guide clinical decision-making.
+- Practice patient-centered care, using the needs, concerns, and preferences of the patient to guide clinical decision-making.

 CAATE Program Information and Outcomes